Synthetic Data for Portfolios: A Throw of the Dice Will Never Abolish Chance: Generative models for financial time series

 The above problem illustrates the nature of adversarial learning.
 For a given generator, the discriminator parameters are adjusted so that the discriminator outputs higher values if the input comes from the data distribution and lower values if the input comes from the generator.
 On the other hand, the generator aims to find a parameterization for which the discriminator cannot successfully perform such a distinction between real and synthetic data.

 This formulation is equivalent to minimizing the Jensen-Shannon divergence \cite{lin1991divergence} between $\mathbb P_{\Xi}$ and $\mathbb P_g$ where $\mathbb P_g$ denotes the probability distribution of the synthetic data $g(Z, \bm{\Theta}_g)$.
-Consequently, the cross-entropy formulation in Problem~(\ref{eq:gan_loss}), which we use in this paper, is theoretically justified as a way of \textit{ensuring} that synthetic data will be distributionally close to the real data.\footnote{Other types of divergence or distance measures are also used (e.g., \cite{arjovsky_wasserstein_2017} and \cite{nowozin2016f}).
+Consequently, the cross-entropy formulation in Problem~(\ref{eq:gan_loss}), which we use in the numerical part of the paper, is theoretically justified as a way of \textit{ensuring} that synthetic data will be distributionally close to the real data.\footnote{Other types of divergence or distance measures are also used (e.g., \cite{arjovsky_wasserstein_2017} and \cite{nowozin2016f}).
 Regarding the use of GANs in finance, \cite{cont_tail-gan_2022} proposes a loss function based on the joint elicitability property of a certain class of risk measures to capture heavy tails in asset returns.}

 In addition to the loss function (the objective function in Problem~(\ref{eq:gan_loss})), another critical point is the architecture choice for the generator and discriminator.
 We use Temporal Convolutional Networks (TCNs) as they have proven to be effective for time series generation, initially proposed by \cite{oord2016wavenet} for raw audio and successfully applied to financial data by \cite{wiese_quant_2020}.
 They are capable of learning complex relationships between distant time points thanks to their dilation mechanism respecting at the same time the order of data.
 Another advantage, particularly for the generator, is that they can produce variable-sized outputs which can be determined as a function of the noise dimension.